ClassicOldSong/ApolloProfileManager/README.md

 # Apollo Profile Manager

-Apollo Profile Manager is a tool designed to manage and automatically swap game configuration files, save files, and other user data between different clients of [Apollo](https://github.com/ClassicOldSong/Apollo).
+Apollo Profile Manager is a tool designed to manage and automatically swap game configuration files, save files, mod sets and other user data between different clients of [Apollo](https://github.com/ClassicOldSong/Apollo).
 It provides a graphical interface for managing profiles, tracking file paths, and handling client-specific saves, making it easy to maintain separate configurations for different users or devices.

 Requires [Apollo v0.3.5-alpha.2 or above](https://github.com/ClassicOldSong/Apollo/releases), does not work with Sunshines.

 > [!Note]
 > Containing AI generated code, manually reviewed, modified and tested.

+> [!Warning]
+> Use carefully with your game saves.
+This app takes no responsiblity for any of your data loss.

 ## Download